 - Heat over a medium temperature and remove just before it reaches boiling point

 - Pour the rest of the milk into a large mixing bowl and whisk in the fructose, cornflour, flour and salt

 - Whisk in the egg yolks one at a time

 - Add this to the milk mixture once the the butter has melted

 - Return the saucepan to the stove and stir continuously over a low temperature until the custard thickens

 - Remove from the heat and discard the cinnamon stick

-- Place the egg whites into a bowl of a stand mixer and whisk until stiff
+- Place the egg whites into a stand mixer bowl and whisk until stiff

-- Sprinkle vanilla sugar over the top and bake for 65 minutes
+- Sprinkle vanilla sugar or ground cinnamon over the top and bake for 65 minutes

 - Remove from the oven and set aside to cool completely before removing from the tin